 Sarona NeighborhoodSharona was born in the second half of the 19th century, as a colony established by the German Templars.
 In fact, this is their fourth colony in the Land of Israel.
-At the time, the settlement was located a few kilometers north of Jaffa, but today it is located in the center of Tel Aviv and is one of the most popular and popular places of entertainment in Tel Aviv.
+At the time, the settlement was located a few kilometers north of Jaffa, but today it is located in the center of Tel Aviv and is one of the most popular and important places of entertainment in the city.

 Today, in the northern part of the moshava, there are many military installations.
 The base of the Kirya that belongs to the IDF will be evacuated in the coming years.

 Note that the central settlement streets, Kaplan Street and the contemporary David Elazar Street, stand together and form a cross.
 This is a form that characterized the planning of the Templar colonies, since the Templars were devout Christians.

 What did the German Templars do in Eretz Israel?The Templars who were devout Christians came from Germany in the middle of the 19th century.
 Together with the Christian faith in their duty to settle the Holy Land, they brought with them the modern technology of Europe.
 In every field they dealt with, including agriculture, production and construction, they renewed and increased their productivity and success.
 The Templars built exemplary settlements in Israel and succeeded in bringing about momentum in all these areas between the Arabs of the country and the Jews in it.
 Many imitated them and thus the Israeli economy progressed and was greatly improved by their right.

 The Templars left seven settlements, such as Sarona, the German Colony in Haifa and Jerusalem, and several settlements that became the moshavim of Bnei Atarot, Bethlehem of Galilee and Alonei Abba.